Skip to main content

 Location: Cambridge, MA

-Today, the acceptance rate for Harvard stands at 3.4%, with 1,966 applicants gaining admissions out of a hopeful pool of 56,937.
-There’s no beating around the bush here.
-This is a daunting figure.
-Harvard isn’t just looking for the best, they’re looking for students who display commitment to academics, social advancement and achievement in community, leadership, knowledge and curiosity, and do not back down in the face of immense rigor or challenge.
+Today, the acceptance rate for Harvard stands at 4.18%, with 2,003 applicants gaining admissions out of a hopeful pool of 47,893.
+There’s no beating around the bush here—this is a daunting figure.
+Harvard isn’t just looking for the best; they’re looking for students who display commitment to academics, who show social advancement and achievement in community, leadership, knowledge and curiosity, and who do not back down in the face of immense rigor or challenge.

-But this is true even for students who are able to submit outstanding test scores.
-While a great student on paper may be enough to gain admission at some other schools, Harvard is looking for students who completely jump off the page.
-Students who engage in other unique endeavors, whether creative, community-based, or intellectual, are far more likely to gain admission to Harvard.
+Having all that and showing all that are two very different things.
+While being a great student on paper may be enough to gain admission at some other schools, Harvard is looking for students who completely jump off the page.
+Students who engage in other unique endeavors—whether creative, community-based, or intellectual—are far more likely to gain admission to Harvard than those who don’t.

-For more information on Harvard admissions, check out this article titled “How to Get into Harvard in 2023”, written by a Harvard graduate.
+For more information on Harvard admissions, check out our article, “How to Get into Harvard in 2025,” written by a Harvard graduate.

 Location

-Cambridge stands very much with its own identity, known for not just Harvard, but MIT as well.
+Cambridge stands very much with its own identity, known for Harvard as well as MIT.
 This means that there’s always a new subject to explore, a new guest lecture to attend, and more to learn.
 Walkable and historic, the town fosters this sense of intellectuality and curiosity at every turn, whether that’s through its libraries and museums, theaters and music venues, or other cultural and art events year-round.

 Being located right next to Boston and in an area filled with so many young students and professionals also makes Harvard lie at the heart of one of the most prominent start-up communities in the country.
 Entrepreneurship and innovation are everywhere, and students at Harvard will undeniably have more of a front-row seat to it than nearly anyone else in the country.